danlavrushko/travel/QuantumComputing.md

 * **1994** - Peter Shor proposed a quantum algorithm that factors integers exponentially faster than any known classical algorithm — an efficiency that could allow it to crack many popular encryption schemes.

 Running Shor’s algorithm for integers large enough to unlock a standard 128-bit encryption key, for instance, would require **thousands of qubits** — plus probably many thousands more to correct for errors.
-Experimentalists, meanwhile, were fumbling while trying to control more than a handful.

 * **1996** - Lov Grover devised an algorithm that speeds up the classically tedious process of searching through unsorted databases.